rackerlabs/support-how-to/content/cloud-load-balancers/cloud-load-balancers-faq.md

 #### How long does it take to provision a load balancer?

-In most cases, it should take less than one minute to provision a load balancer after the [API](http://www.rackspace.com/cloud/cloud_hosting_products/loadbalancers/api/) request is submitted.
+In most cases, it takes less than one minute to provision a load balancer after the [API](http://www.rackspace.com/cloud/cloud_hosting_products/loadbalancers/api/) request is submitted.
 During periods of extreme system load, it should